Irrational-Encoding-Wizardry/guide.encode.moe/typesetting/aegisub.md

 ***

 <b name="fn1">1</b>: For further reading on this, visit the wikipedia pages for
+[^1]: Most if not all fansubbers use Mocha for motion-tracking, but the author of the motion-tracking page prefers the free software Blender, which may be easier for some to acquire.
 [Standard Definition][] video, [High Definition][] video, and the [BT.601][] and [BT.709][] color spaces. [↩](#a1)